In this in-depth review of the Misen 8-Inch chef’s knife, you’ll learn:

 Return Policy: You can return the knife, no questions asked, within the 60-day free home trial period.
 This does not apply to any clearance-priced items, which may not be returned or exchanged.

-Where to Buy: Misen is a direct-to-consumer brand, meaning you can buy the 8-Inch Chef’s Knife only at Misen.com.
-It’s not available in stores or on other websites like Amazon.
-Since Misen sells direct and doesn’t go through middlemen in the selling process, it can offer much lower prices than the competition.
+Where to Buy: Misen started as a direct-to-consumer brand, meaning you could buy the 8-Inch Chef’s Knife only at Misen.com.
+However, they recently started selling a limited selection of products, including the Chef’s knife, on Amazon, too.
+Since Misen sells most of its products direct and doesn’t go through middlemen in the selling process, it can offer much lower prices than the competition.

 Other Knives: Misen also produces a Utility Knife, Serrated Knife, Short Chef’s Knife (6.8-inch), Santoku Knife, Paring Knife, and Steak Knives.
 They also offer a 3-Piece Essentials Knife Set, which includes the 8-inch Chef’s Knife, Serrated Knife, and Paring Knife, and a 5-Piece Essentials Set, which includes everything in the 3-piece set plus the Santoku and Utility knives.